arakoodev/doc/doc/Tutorials/Creating an API from a Plugin.md

 # Creating an API from a Plugin

-This tutorial will show you how to create an API that uses external GPT plugin.
+This tutorial will show you how to create an API that uses an external GPT plugin.
  - you can add as many plugin chains as you want, some GPT plugins can be **[found here.](https://www.wellknown.ai/)**

 The creation of this plugin API was done using **3 classes:**